jsenv/core/docs/assets_and_workers.md

 </html>
 ```

-Everything is not listed in the HTML above but everything that is part of the web standard is supported including [<link rel="manifest">](https://developer.mozilla.org/en-US/docs/Web/Manifest#deploying_a_manifest) for instance.
+Even if it is not listed in the HTML above, everything part of the web standard is supported.
+This includes [<link rel="manifest">](https://developer.mozilla.org/en-US/docs/Web/Manifest#deploying_a_manifest) for instance.

 ## CSS

-Inside CSS files all the web standards way of referencing urls are supported.
+Inside CSS files the following ways to reference files are supported:

 ```css
 @import "./file.css";